zireiyun/addressbook-level2/doc/LearningOutcomes.md

 * First, make sure you know how to run JUnit tests by running the `ParserTest.java`.
   Instructions are in the [Developer Guide](DeveloperGuide.md#junit-tests).
-* Add a `test/seedu/addressbook/common/UtilsTest.java` containing JUnit tests for the `Utils` class.
+* Complete the missing code in the `test/seedu/addressbook/common/UtilsTest.java` containing JUnit tests for the `Utils` class.

 ------------------------------------------------------------------------------------------------------